 I looked several times at the Tiemco size 18 vs. 20 and I have to say there isn’t much difference at all.
 This tells me I can use the Daiichi 1140 size 18 for both hooks.

-The Daiichi 1140 isn’t available larger than size 18, so I have to find another option, which looks like the Alec Jackson Chironomid Trout Fly Hook (made by Daiichi).
+The Daiichi 1140 isn’t available larger than size 18, so I must find another option, which looks like the Alec Jackson Chironomid Trout Fly Hook (made by Daiichi).

 Row 1 – Tiemco 206BL – Both hooks size 16